 It wasn't until the Industrial Revolution of the late 1800s that the concept of a two-day “weekend" began to take shape.
 At this time, large factories that produced consumer goods were beginning to transform the traditional farming economy into an industrial one.

 As farmers began to take jobs in factories, they often disliked working certain hours, since they were used to setting their own schedule on the farm.
 They also did not like the fact that many factory owners forced them to work seven days per week.
 They began to complain and ask for time off with their families.
+This complaining eventually grew into organized labor strikes across the U.S., in which laborers refused to work in order to send a strong message to their employers.
+During these strikes, tensions between law enforcement and demonstrators were often high, and sadly, some people were injured or even lost their lives.

 Getting time off to worship on Sundays was fairly easy, since observing Sunday as a day of rest was a longstanding Christian tradition.
 Due to a large number of Jewish immigrants in the late 1800s, factory owners also had many workers who wanted Saturday — the traditional Jewish day of rest — off instead.